LoVaKo/git-group-workingdir/README.md

 4. Push the branch and make a pull request

 ## Assignment 3: Code review
-1. Switch to another students fork.
-Review the pull requests created by another student by adding comments or suggesting improvements.
+1. Switch to another group/students fork.
+Review the pull requests created by another group/student by adding comments or suggesting improvements.
 2. Approve and merge the PR.

 ## Assignment 4: Resolve conflicts